wasp-lang/wasp/web/docs/deploying.md

 Finally, we `deploy` which will push your client and server live.
 We run this single command each time you want to update your app.

 :::note
 Fly.io offers support for both locally built Docker containers and remotely built ones.
 However, for simplicity and reproducability, the CLI defaults to the use of a remote Fly.io builder.
-If you wish to build locally, you may supply the `--build-server-locally`/`--build-client-locally` option(s) to `wasp deploy fly`.
+If you wish to build locally, you may supply the `--build-locally` option to `wasp deploy fly launch` or `wasp deploy fly deploy`.
 :::

 If you would like to run arbitrary Fly commands (eg, `flyctl secrets list` for your server app), you can run them like so: